 These are awarded to eligible undergraduates without prior bachelor's degrees.
-Grants are awarded on the basis of need, and amounts vary.
-None of the grants must be repaid.
+Grants are awarded on the basis of financial need, and amounts vary.
+None of the following grants must be repaid.

-These grants are federally sponsored awards administered by ArtCenter.
-FSEOG grants are awarded to undergraduates who are citizens or eligible noncitizens and are enrolled at least half-time.
+Federal Supplemental Education Opportunity Grants (FSEOG) are federally sponsored awards administered by ArtCenter.
+FSEOG grants are awarded to undergraduates who are US citizens or eligible noncitizens and are enrolled at least half-time.
 Award amounts depend on the availability of FSEOG funds annually.
-Priority is given to students who are receiving Federal Pell Grants and who have met ArtCenter's priority deadline.
+Priority is given to students who are receiving Federal Pell Grants and who have met ArtCenter's FAFSA priority deadline.

-If you qualify for a Cal Grant and choose to attend a California community college first, you may contact CSAC and arrange to reserve your award until you transfer to a tuition/fee-charging college.
+If you qualify for a Cal Grant and choose to attend a California community college first, you may contact CSAC and arrange to reserve your award until you transfer to a four-year institution.

 Residents of other states should ask their state aid agencies if state grants are available and if they may be used to pay expenses at a California college.